guyburton/beatbutchermpc/README.md

 Build
 =====

-Use the command 'ant clean build MainWindow' to execute.
+Use the command 'ant clean build MainWindow' in the PatchedPhraseEditor folder to execute.
 Or import into eclipse and run the PatchedPhraseEditor project.

 Acknowledgements
 ================